uml-robotics/armada_manipulation_old/README.md

 You can locate your .gazebo folder (hidden folder if you use the file manager) and create a models folder if one does not already exist.
 Model files can be cloned from the following repository:
 [osrf/gazebo_models](https://github.com/osrf/gazebo_models)

-I like to use the coke_can because it is easy for the robotiq_2f_85 gripper to grab
+The coke_can because it is easy for the robotiq_2f_85 gripper to grab

+This README will be revised and reuploaded soon once more testing has been completed and a few tweaks to workflow implemented.